-Over the quarter the Fund returned -3.64% compared with the comparator return of -3.29%.
-Over the last 12 months, the Fund returned -2.63% compared with the comparator return of 4.05%.
+Over the guarter the Fund returned -3.01% compared with the comparator return of -3.29%.
+Over the last 12 months. the Fund returned -1.64% compared with the comparator return of 4.05%.

-- In absolute terms, the best performance in the fund's share portfolio came from the financial sector (+6%) and from consumer staples companies (+3%).
-Prices for IT, health care and industrials shares fell 10%, 7% and 5%, respectively. - Relative to its comparator benchmark, the fund's holdings in the IT and consumer discretionary sectors outperformed the comparator, but its holdings lagged in industrials and health care.
+- In absolute terms, the best performance in the fund's share portfolio came from the financial sector (+6%) and from consumer staples companies (+10%).
+Prices for IT, health care and industrials shares fell 10%, 7% and 5%, respectively. - Relative to its comparator benchmark, the fund's holdings in the IT and consumer discretionary sectors outperformed the comparator, but its holdings lagged in industrials and health care. - The fund's property portfolio returned c.
+3%.
+The value of infrastructure in the fund fell 4%.